 Our Concierge team is on-hand to give you all the local information you need.
 They can also make restaurant reservations for you or help rent sports equipment as well as arrange ski lift passes.
 With our competent team at your service, leave all your worries behind.
 Though the area has a plethora of activities, here are our top choices for things to do in Niseko, regardless of the season you visit:

 - Famed for fresh seafood and flourishing gourmet dining scenes, Niseko Village and Hirafu Village are home to an eclectic choice of restaurants offering Japanese and international cuisines.
-Discerning diners have three Michelin-star restaurants to choose from, Rakuichi Soba in Niseko Village, and Kamimura and Ichumura in Hirafu, all serving exceptionally fine Japanese fare.
+Discerning diners have world-class restaurants to choose from, Rakuichi Soba in Niseko Village, and Kamimura and Ichimura in Hirafu, all serving exceptionally fine Japanese fare.

 - For a bespoke elevated dining experience, Niseko Gourmet can arrange for a special meal to be cooked in your own chalet by one of Japan’s finest chefs.
 From a traditional sushi bar to an intimate sukiyaki meal, this is indulgence to the next level.
 Gourmet food delivery and grocery shopping are also offered in case you prefer to self-cater.